unChaz/sci-fi-5e/docs/rules/space_travel.md

 ___
 > ## Destroyer
 A small but fast warship.
 Has large rail cannons and missiles.
-600m long.
+40m long, 10m wide
 > ___
 > - **Armor Class** 18
 > - **Hit Points** 300